-- (1) The scenario considers a decrease in value 50% of the collateral arrangements. - (2) The scenario refers to the non-payment of the largest client receivables - (3) The scenario considers the bankruptcy of our largest bank exposure
+(1) The scenario considers a 50% decrease in value of the collateral arrangements.

+(2) The scenario refers to the non-payment of the largest client receivables
-The decreased shock observed on CEIC in the non-payment of receivables scenario is driven by the important decrease of AR levels within CISEL, following its run-off.

-The Company keeps a very strong solvency position whatever the extent of the credit scenarios thanks to initial level of capital and risk mitigating actions undertaken.
+(3) The scenario considers the bankruptcy of the largest bank exposure

+The movements in sensitivities are mainly driven by increased cash positions in CLICE and Myrtle, combined with changes in amount of collateral held per entity.